serialscriptr/ImmyBotApiWrapper/Endpoint Documentation/GET/ComputerSoftware.md

 ## Method
 > GET
 ## Endpoint Parameters
-- **ImmyComputerID** - integer, not actually a parameter as its part of the endpoint URL.
+- **ImmyComputerID** - (*Mandatory*) integer, not actually a parameter as its part of the endpoint URL.
 The Immybot computer id to get information about
 ## Example output
 > Example output without being expanded
 ```sh